-Alex Freeman - Alex spent the past three months putting his Spanish minor to task at the U.S. Embassy in Santiago, Chile, where he worked with a multicultural team to promote the commercial relationship between the U.S. and Chile.
+Alex spent three months putting his Spanish minor to task at the U.S. Embassy in Santiago, Chile, where he worked with a multicultural team to promote the commercial relationship between the U.S. and Chile.
 Alex reports, “My language skills were vital in interpreting Chilean laws, customs, and import regulations, as well as for providing translation services regarding memoranda written to international dignitaries and officials.

 In the Embassy, I also provided critical interpreting support to a team of Special Agents from the US Department of Commerce, who came to Chile to review export licenses for products deemed sensitive to national security.